Recitation of Chapter 12 of Bhagavad Geeta

-The audio recording is Hymon Johnson reciting Chapter 12 of the Bhagavad Gita by heart in his puja room on Thursday, August 3, 2017.
+The audio recording is Hymon Johnson reciting Chapter 12 of the Bhagavad Geeta by heart in his puja room on Thursday, August 3, 2017.
 Hymon lives in Southern California and has been a Sai devotee and SSIO member for many years including seven years as ISSE-USA Director.
-He recounts two incidents which lead him to memorise Chapter 12 of the Gita.
+He recounts two incidents which lead him to memorise Chapter 12 of the Geeta.

-“I was given a copy of a New Zealand edition of the Bhagavad Gita in which the following quote appears:
+“I was given a copy of a New Zealand edition of the Bhagavad Geeta in which the following quote appears:

 "The second incident came about when he was given a small, yet very potent pamphlet, written by Professor N. Kasturi’s daughter, which described a true devotee.